-Raul Chao is an Assistant Professor of Business Administration at the Darden School of Business, where he teaches operations management, innovation, and new product development courses in Darden’s MBA and Executive Education programs.
+Raul Chao is an Associate Professor of Business Administration at the Darden School of Business, where he teaches operations management, innovation, and new product development courses in Darden’s MBA and Executive Education programs.

 Raul’s research is focused on understanding how innovation, new product development, and R&D processes operate in large organizations.
 Much of his research is based on fieldwork and case studies conducted at companies such as 3M, Microsoft, Whirlpool, and Lockheed Martin, among others.
 Prior to joining the Darden faculty, Raul worked as a management consultant serving U.S. and Latin American organizations in a wide range of industries including pharmaceutical, biomedical, healthcare, financial services, hospitality, and media among others.